ohnekopf/zhongwen/README.md

 ## Built-in Word List
 So now that you can look up all those words when reading Chinese web sites, wouldn't it be nice to add the new words you want to remember to some list that you can use for studying?
-Zhongwen let's you do that, too!
+Huahua let's you do that, too!
 It has a built- in word list feature.
 You just need to press <kbd>R</kbd> (short for "remember") on your keyboard and the entries you're looking at in the currently opened pop-up window will be added to the built-in word list.
 How do you get to see this list?
 It's easy, you need to use press the <kbd>Alt</kbd> and the <kbd>W</kbd> key on your keyboard (<kbd>Alt</kbd> + <kbd>W</kbd>).
 The word list will then open in a new tab.

+If you want to cherrypick one of many entries, press <kbd>P</kbd>, tick the boxes for the entries you want to save, and then press <kbd>P</kbd> again to save them.

 ## Can I export the dictionary entries into a spreadsheet or import them into Anki?